 Disney+ is the newest streaming platform on this list.
 Just like Amazon Prime movies, all of the Disney movies are available only on their platform.
 However, Disney seems to be more comprehensive when it comes to sharing accounts.
-Thus, you can associate up to seven profiles, with a number of simultaneous streams limited to four.
+Thus, you can associate up to seven profiles, with the number of simultaneous streams limited to four.
 And this is completely legal.

 Hulu is undoubtedly the platform with the most rules.
 Firstly, you should note that it is available only to US residents.
 If this is not your case and you still want to enjoy it, you can use a VPN, such as CyberGhost VPN.
 However, your subscription can only be associated with American bank cards, Venmo, or PayPal.